Bengal1/Simple-Transformer/README.md

 ***Key (K)***: Represents all words in the input sequence and is used to compare with the query to determine relevance. <br/>
 ***Value (V)***: Holds the actual word representations, which are combined based on attention scores to form the final output. <br/>

-To determine which words are most relevant to the current query, we compute a dot product between *Q* and *K*, and in order to prevent extreme values we scale it, this is called the 'Attention Score':
+To determine which words are most relevant to the current query, we compute a dot product between *Q* and *K*, and in order to prevent extreme values we scale it, this is called the *Attention Score*:
 ```math
 \frac{Q·K^{T}}{\sqrt{d}}
 ```
 <br/>

-To execute the attention we apply *Softmax* and multiply with *V* :
+To execute the attention we apply *Softmax* and multiply with *V* and get the *Attention Weights*:

 ```math
 Attention(Q,K,V) = Softmax \Bigg(\frac{Q K^{T}}{\sqrt{d}} \Bigg)·V